EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Can I go to the Ombudsman about provision not being made?

-Can I take the LA to judicial review?
+Can I take the local authority to judicial review?

 What if the school says it cannot deliver the provision?

-The duty to secure provision under section 42 lies with the LA, not the school.
-If the school cannot deliver what is in the EHCP, the LA must find a way to ensure it is delivered — either by supporting the school in delivering it, or by arranging alternative provision.
-The LA cannot use the school's inability to deliver as an excuse for non-delivery.
+The duty to secure provision under section 42 lies with the local authority, not the school.
+If the school cannot deliver what is in the EHCP, the local authority must find a way to ensure it is delivered — either by supporting the school in delivering it, or by arranging alternative provision.
+The local authority cannot use the school's inability to deliver as an excuse for non-delivery.

 What if my child is not in school?

-If your child is not attending school (for example due to anxiety or medical absence), the LA still has a duty under section 42 to secure the educational provision specified in the EHCP.
-The LA may also have duties under section 19 of the Education Act 1996 to provide alternative education if your child is absent from school for reasons of illness.
+If your child is not attending school (for example due to anxiety or medical absence), the local authority still has a duty under section 42 to secure the educational provision specified in the EHCP.
+The local authority may also have duties under section 19 of the Education Act 1996 to provide alternative education if your child is absent from school for reasons of illness.

 Should I request an emergency annual review?